ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 ### 2.1.1 API Test Framework

+### 2.1.2 Module level testing
+Reg Client Automation Approach

+Registration Client is thick Desktop application built using JavaFX accessible in Windows and Linux machines.
+The Enrollment Client expects inputs from user in the form of Demographic and Biometric and generates Registration ID by exposing several Java and Restful apis.
+Tools/Technology Used:
+	TestFX, Java, Maven, Junit 5, Eclipse, derby db

+Page Object Model
+The framework customized is Page Object Model (POM), each screen/Object view is treated as an individual page.
+Input Data, Page locators and test logic are segregated from each other.
+They are loosely connected to accommodate the future changes with lesser maintenance effort.
+The below diagram depicts the high level view.

 # Data Coverage
 The approach includes creating data generation utilities for specific purposes in testing There are 5 data generation utilities with the following purposes